-All feedback received from the exhibition period has been considered and minor amendments to the Strategy and implementation plan have been recommended.
-This report seeks Council's adoption of the Sportsgrounds and Sporting Facilities Strategy 2023-2027.
+All feedback received from the exhibition period was considered and minor amendments to the Strategy and Implementation Plan have been incorporated.
+A Report was put forward seeking Council's adoption of the Sportsgrounds and Sporting Facilities Strategy 2023-2027 at its meeting of 20 March 2023.
+As an outcome of this meeting, Councillors resolved the item be deferred and a report come back to Council with a priority list for unfunded sports field infrastructure and responses to issues raised during community consultation.